 My dad served as a naval aviator during World War Two.
 He was the bombing group navigator and had the awesome responsibility to plot the course to the bombing site and then back to the ship.
 He served on both the Aircraft carrier Lexington and Yorktown.
 His group participated in battles that included the invasion of Iwo Jima and bombing strikes to the Japanese homeland.

 He was an older man when the war broke out and could have stayed behind since he had two children and was a member of the Detroit Police detective bureau.
 He chose instead to enlist and was promptly sent to school stateside to earn his navigator wings.
-He was commissioned as a second lieutenant and assigned to Bombing Group Nine of the US Navy.
+He was commissioned as an Ensign and assigned to Bombing Group Nine of the US Navy.
 These were the dive bombers who were most effective against the Japanese fleet and land-based targets.
 He and his group earned a number of medals and to his credit never got lost or missed reaching the assigned target.

 My most cherished item is the Year book that all members received upon completion of the war.
 Here is a picture of the cover.
 You can see the scuff marks of time.
 The book is now seventy years old.